ff7man/chocobo-betting/README.md

-# Collection of Scripts for Chocobo Betting in Final Fantasy 7 - FF7
+# Chocobo Betting in Final Fantasy 7

+Notes and a collection of scripts